pnp/custom-learning-office-365/installation/README.md

 ## Upgrade Instructions

 If you are upgrading an existing Microsoft 365 Learning Pathways site please follow the instructions for your version.
-For V3-V4 upgrade instruction please follow [V3-V4 Upgrade](UpdateV3-V4.md).
-For V4 to V5 upgrade please follow the [V4 to V5 Upgrade instructions](./UpdateV4-V5.md).
+For V4 to V5 upgrade please follow the [V4 to V5 Upgrade instructions](./UpdateV4-V5.md).For previous upgrade instruction please follow [V3-V4 Upgrade](UpdateV3-V4.md).

 ## Minimal Installation Overview